zooniverse/front-end-monorepo/packages/lib-content/src/screens/Settings/README.md

 - When a user isn't logged in to a Zooniverse account, these pages _should_ blocked with a "please log in" message.
   - (In practice, this is enforced by `<AuthenticatedUsersPageContainer>` in app-root, not in this component.)
+- When logged in, the User Settings page will show details of the logged in user.
+(Of course.)

 Account Setting pages, "Account Name" form:

 - The "Account Name" form displays, and allows users to edit, their Display Name and their Credited Name.
-  - There are two text input fields: Display Name, and Credited Name.
+  - There are two text input fields: Display Name (for `user.display_name`), and Credited Name (for `user.credited_name`).
   - There is a Save/Submit button (which might be labelled "Change"), that's only visible when there are unsaved changes.
   - There is a status message component, that's only visible when there's a success message, or error message.
   - There is a loader component, that's only visible when loading data (in practice, only seen when data is revalidating) and when saving data.